 Matthew P. Ritger

-Matthew Ritger studies literature of the sixteenth and seventeenth centuries with an emphasis on poetry and politics.
-Areas of particular interest include the history of rhetoric and poetics, print culture, and early modern criminal law and policy, as well as authors such as More, Shakespeare, and Marvell.
+I study literature and drama of the sixteenth and seventeenth centuries, with an emphasis on poetry and politics.
+Areas of particular interest include the history of rhetoric and poetics, print technology and culture, and early modern criminal law and policy, as well as authors including More, Shakespeare, Marvell.

 "Invisible Shakespeare."
 Review Essay.
 Los Angeles Review of Books Online, April 2016.